 The number of years of school you’ve completed and any special job training you’ve received will be considered when you apply for SSD benefits.
 Even if you lack formal education, the SSA may still consider you capable of doing other work.
 Special considerations are given to applicants who are illiterate or unable to speak English.

 You must provide the SSA with detailed information about your past work experience and skills.
 Work history—along with age, education, and functional capacity—are all considered when the SSA determines if you are capable of doing other work.

 The SSA may use vocational experts to provide evidence at hearings before administrative law judges (ALJs).
 Vocational specialists sometimes provide evidence to Disability Determination Services (DDS) adjudicators (the people who evaluate your claim).

 Our Social Security Disability lawyers know what successful claims look like, and we can help you gather the evidence the SSA needs when it reviews your SSD claim or appeal.

 Qualifying Conditions & Compassionate Allowances

 To be eligible for SSD, your disability must last or be expected to last at least one year or result in death.
 If you or a loved one are suffering from a severe or deadly disability—such as a rare disease, cancer, early-onset Alzheimer’s disease, or certain autoimmune conditions,—you may qualify for faster claims processing through the SSA’s Compassionate Allowances program.

 Get a Free Case Consultation Today

 Proving you’re disabled can be a complex process.
 At Fleschner, Stark, Tanoos & Newlin, we’re here to provide you with the best possible chance of getting the SSD benefits you’re owed.
-Your case consultation is always free, and our No Fee Guarantee® means you won’t owe us anything unless we get money for you.
+Your case consultation is always free, and you won’t owe us anything unless we get money for you.
 Don’t take on the SSA without help—contact us today.